SepiaBackground.jpg

 I understand, because I’ve been there.

-It started with going outside and getting real.
+So I went outside and got real.
 About who I am.
 About what I want.
 About what does and does not work for me.
+And the more honest I got, the more I saw that what doesn't work for me had become sewn into my survival.

 I know what it’s like when it all falls apart and I know how to come back from it.